tas50/killerbee/README.md

 KillerBee
 ================

-KillerBee is a Framework and Tools for Testing & Auditing ZigBee and IEEE 802.15.4 Networks
+KillerBee is a Framework and Tools for Testing & Auditing Zigbee and IEEE 802.15.4 Networks

 > **Notice**
 > * usb0.x support is being deprecated/removed
-> * Apimote v1 support is being deprected/removed
+> * Apimote v1 support is being deprecated/removed
 >
 > If you require these features please create an issue to explain your usecase and requirements.

 > **KillerBee 3.0.0-beta Update**
 >
 > Hi everyone, thank you for your continued support and interest in KillerBee.
 >
 > As we are putting new effort into cleaning up the code, migrating to Python 3, adding features, functionality, and consistency, we're using this overhaul as an opportunity to revisit the goals and uses for the project and the best way to accomplish those.
 >
 > This effort will result in a major version update as we deprecate old functions and dependencies
-> and restructure the code to help organize features and enable funcitonality to be extended.
+> and restructure the code to help organize features and enable functionality to be extended.
 >
 > This is also an attempt to define the pieces that make up KillerBee, aiming to draw more distinct lines
 > around features in KillerBee and treating it as library.
 > See [ARCHITECTURE.md](ARCHITECTURE.md) for details about this and future goals.